svalgaard/mythtv-mini-podcast/README.md

 HOWTO
 -----

-Edit <pre>sample.mythpodcast.cfg</pre> and copy it to <pre>~/.mythpodcast.cfg</pre>.
+Edit sample.mythpodcast.cfg and copy it to <pre>~/.mythpodcast.cfg.
-Running <pre>mythpodcast.py</pre> with the provided sample.mythpodcast.cfg file, you get a file structure similar to what is shown below.
+Running mythpodcast.py with the provided sample.mythpodcast.cfg file, you get a file structure similar to what is shown below.
 The files can then subsequently be served using e.g. an apache webserver.

 <pre>